tmux-python/tmuxp/docs/configuration/examples.md

 ```

 See examples of `tmuxp` in the wild.
-Have a project config to show off?
+Have a project workspace to show off?
 Edit this page.

 - <https://github.com/tony/dockerfiles/blob/master/.tmuxp.yaml>